 Grand Canyon needs no introduction!
 It’s one of the most impressive natural wonders you’ll ever see.
-And the mild spring weather makes May one of the best times to visit the Grand Canyon!
+And the mild spring weather makes May one of the best times to visit the Grand Canyon (and other Arizona attractions)!

-It might still get quite cold at night, but the daytime temperatures are ideal for hiking and exploring.
+It might still get quite cold at the Grand Canyon at night, but the daytime temperatures are ideal for hiking and exploring.
 Please note that it’s much warmer inside the canyon than it is at the rim, so prepare well and carry plenty of water if you tackle any of the longer hikes!